junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 And then he waits.

 The boiling sensation starts from the arm, as the liquid touches his own blood, worse than the strongest acid and boiled metal pouring onto a human body.
-And it moves deeper into the system, like a flash, it reaches the heart and pumps into every part of the body.
+And it moves deeper into the system.
+Like a flash, it reaches the heart and pumps into every part of the body.

 Castiel drops the syringe and screams.
 His body collapses to the floor, eyes wide open but he can't see anything, the world shifts in front of him in darkened color.

-The sensation is so intense that the Leviathans' attacks in Purgatory are like nothing but tickle.
+The sensation is so intense that the Leviathans' attacks in Purgatory are like nothing but tickles.
 It's not just pain, it's the transformation, it's like his blood wants to melt down his bone and flash, turning his inside out, mashing his gut and brain to mud.

-Castiel squirms violently on the floor, yelling in a mixed voice of high pitch and all kinds of human languages, switching from one dead tongue to another, like a computer frantically blooding out random messages under a virus attack.
+Castiel squirms violently on the floor, yelling in a mixed sound of high pitch and all kinds of human languages, switching from one dead tongue to another, like a computer frantically blooding out random error messages under a virus attack.

-His eyes and mouth lightens up, bright lights starts to flow but instead of leave the body, the lights blink, on and off, on and off, until it dims, like a broken light bulb trying its best to lighten up one last time before it blows.
+His eyes and mouth lighten up, bright lights starts to flow but instead of leaving the body, the lights blink, on and off, on and off, until it dims, like a broken light bulb trying its best to lighten up one last time before it blows.
 The light is captured back inside the body, the same way they can't escape a black hole.
 Not even any grace can escape the change.

 Sam stands by him, watching.
-Bobby rushes in.
+Bobby rushes back in at the sound.
 But none of them can do anything or has any idea what is happening.

-But that is only the beginning.
+And that is only the beginning.

 Castiel's body rises slowly in the air, his eyes half closed, as if half passing out, half dream walking.
 The lights in the room shakes, sounds of thunder rolling from above the ceiling.
-In the shadow of the blinking lights, there are the black wings, expanding from his shoulder blade, long and stretched, filling the whole room and beyond.
+In the shadow of the flickering lights, there are the black wings, expanding from his shoulder blade, long and stretched, filling the whole room and beyond.
 The feathers on the wings shines black, the color of the night sky.

 "Holy."
 Bobby gasps, taking a step back in awe.
 Sam stares.

 And then the shape changes, the dark crimson color of blood crawls from his back, reaching the root of the wings, flowing upwards, distaining the feathers.
 Some fall to the floor, others shrink and twist like burned by fire.
 The bones holding the wings make cracking sound and bend back, folding inside, twisting into distorted shapes.
-The wings no longer look like wings, more like bewildering branches with charred leaves barely attaching in the winter.
+The wings no longer look like wings, more like bewildering branches with charred leaves barely attached in the winter.

 The screaming and yelling of pain dies down slowly, the sound pitch grow lower, less like human voice, more like wounded monster moaning in pained growl.

-As the wings fold and twist, they no longer hold the weight of the body.
-Castiel crashes back down, landing on all fours.
-Claws and scales grow from fingers and skins, face unrecognizable.
+As the wings fold and twist, they no longer hold the weight of the body, Castiel crashes back down, landing on all fours.
+Claws and scales grow from fingers and skins, bones shifting, face unrecognizable.
 A mixed shape of a hundred different wild animals but no name for what Castiel looks like now.

-Bobby takes another step back, reaching for his gun.
+Bobby takes another step back, reaching slowly for his gun.
 Sam reaching for the machete.

 "Cas?"
-Bobby calls carefully, forcing the voice untrembling.
+Bobby calls carefully, forcing the voice as untrembling as he can manage.

 The monster in front of them gnarls, can't tell if it's answering or threatening.
 He looks up slowly, eyes glassy and foggy.
 With the slightest shade of blue.